Wild Pebble

 Pulse Input 1

-External clock input.
+External pulse clock input.

 Automatically overrides the internal clock while active.